bluesky-social/bsky-docs/docs/advanced-guides/entryway.md

 Bluesky runs many PDSs.
 Each PDS runs as a completely separate service in the network with it's own identity.
 They federate with the rest of the network in the exact same manner that a non-Bluesky PDS would.
 These PDSs have hostnames such as `morel.us-east.host.bsky.network`.

-however, the user-facing concept fo Bluesky's "PDS Service" is simply `bsky.social`.
+However, the user-facing concept fo Bluesky's "PDS Service" is simply `bsky.social`.
 This is reflected in the provided subdomain that users on a Bluesky PDS have access to, as well as the hostname that they may provide at login in order to route their login request to the correct service.
 A user should not be expected to understand or remember the specific host that their account is on

 To enable this, we introduced a "PDS Entryway service".
 This service is used to orchestrate account managment across Bluesky PDSs and to provide an interface for interacting with `bsky.social` accounts.